merely-useful/py-rse/index.md

 > a ternary expression has three.
 > Conditional expressions are the only ternary expression in most programming languages.

-### Use functions to make code more comprehensible.
+### Use functions to make code more comprehensible

 Functions were created so that programmers could re-use common operations, but moving code into functions also reduces \gref{cognitive load}{cognitive_load}